code-shoily/advent_of_code/tags.md

 # Tags

+# List of all tags to categorize solutions.

+### Please Note:
+* The statistics on this page is not as refined as I would like it to be, will revisit problems, optimize them and update this page with refined and more accurate data.
+* Instead of a single page, I am planning to add a per tag or per difficulty page for less overwhelming content.

 ## algebra

 | Day | Problem Page | Status | Difficulty | Solution Page | Test Page | Tags |